ahurlbatt/homeserver/README.md

     - `apt install ansible`
     - `ansible-galaxy collection install devsec.hardening`
 2. Clone this repo
-3. Put the ansible vault password in `./secrets/ansible_vault_password.secret`
+3. Create and populate all the required secrets listed in `./secrets/required_secrets.txt`
 4. Run the playbook from the `ansible` directory with `ansible-playbook -K -i inventory.yaml playbook.yaml`
     - The flag `-K` will prompt for the sudo password